Macorah/Coffee-Shop-Sales-Analysis/README.md

 - What are the top selling items?
 - Which month generated the most revenue?
 - What payment method is most popular?
-- How do takeawat vs indoorservices compare?
+- How do takeaway vs indoor services compare?

   ### 🧹 Data Cleaning
   ---